Spotting flea dirt on dogs is an easy way to find out if your dog is infested with fleas.

 Start by giving your dog a rigorous bath with the best flea shampoos for dogs, let the liquid sit for a few minutes to take effect before you rinse it off.

 Once your dog becomes well cleaned and rinsed, you can start the grooming process by using a fine-tooth flea comb, make sure to buy a high-quality flea comb and groom through your pet’s hair, get rid of any flea dirt or actual fleas that you spot.

-Using flea shampoos and flea combs is ideal as a first step of an effective flea control program, however, to get rid of flea dirt ultimately, you’ll need to kill all fleas, larvae and flea egg on your pet, and also treat your home and yard thoroughly.
+Using flea shampoos and flea combs is ideal as a first step of an effective flea control program, however, to get rid of flea dirt on dogs ultimately, you’ll need to kill all fleas, larvae and flea egg on your pet, and also treat your home and yard thoroughly.